erikabarcott/profitbricks-sdk-groovy/Readme.md

 | volumeId | **yes** | string | The ID of the volume. |
 | snapshotId | **yes** | string |  The ID of the snapshot. |

-After retrieving a volume, either by getting it by id, or as a create response object, you can call the `restore` method directly.
+After retrieving a volume, either by getting it by ID, or as a create response object, you can call the `restore` method directly.

 ```
 Snapshot sn = new Snapshot()